KevinWMatthews/python-socketio_demo/README.md

 It can sit between a WSGI server (such as `aiohttp` or `eventlet`) and a WSGI application (such as `flask`) or it can be a WSGI application itself.

+Python-SocketIO can function as middleware below a WSGI compatible server and above a Flask application.
+[flask-socketio](https://flask-socketio.readthedocs.io/en/stable/) is a separate python package that significantly simplifies this process.

 ###